Project Purity Seeds

 (Tagetes erecta ‘Naughty Marietta’)

-Naughty Marietta Marigold is an compact annual flower that is native to Mexico but can be commonly found growing on banks and slopes throughout the central and eastern United States.
-At maturity, this plant reaches the height of 6-12” and features divided green foliage and aromatic flower heads that have yellow petals with mahogany streaks at their base.
+Naughty Marietta Marigold is a compact annual flower that is native to Mexico but can be commonly found growing on banks and slopes throughout the central and eastern United States.
+At maturity, this plant reaches a height of 6-12” and features divided green foliage and aromatic flower heads with yellow petals with mahogany streaks at their base.
 This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, and can be used as a trap crop for aphids.

 (Tagetes erecta ‘Sparky Mix’)

-Sparky Marigold is an compact annual flower that is native to Mexico but can be commonly found growing on banks and slopes throughout the central and eastern United States.
-At maturity, this plant reaches the height of 9-12” and features divided green foliage and aromatic orange and yellow flower heads which have wide, wavy petals.
+Sparky Marigold is a compact annual flower that is native to Mexico but can be commonly found growing on banks and slopes throughout the central and eastern United States.
+This plant grows up to 9-12 inches tall and has green foliage that is divided.
+Its orange and yellow flowers have wavy petals and emit a pleasant aroma.
 This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, and can be used as a trap crop for aphids.

 (Tagetes Erecta ‘Kilimanjaro White’)

 Kilimanjaro White Marigold is an annual flower that is native to Mexico but can be commonly found growing throughout the central and eastern United States.
-At maturity, this plant reaches the height of 18” and features divided green foliage and 2-4” white/light yellow flower blooms.
-This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, resistant to deer, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, is used to make dye and insecticides, and can be used as a trap crop for aphids.
+At maturity, this plant reaches a height of 18” and features divided green foliage and 2-4” white/light yellow flower blooms.
+This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, is resistant to deer, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, is used to make dye and insecticides, and can be used as a trap crop for aphids.

 (Asclepias curassavica ‘Blood Flower’)